© Crown copyright 2019

 HMRC have an online service for you to upload and send your reports.

 You can upload and send up to 13 reports at a time and as many reports as you need to throughout the reporting period.
-You can decide how frequently you upload and send your reports.
+You can decide how often you upload and send your reports.
 This could be weekly, monthly, once for each period, or whatever fits in best with how you work.

 You must enrol for the service to be able to use it.
 To enrol you must have an: